bilalelsayed97/repoviewer/README.md

       rendering.
     o Consolidating data from multiple requests to enhance overall app performance.
--Internationalization (i18n) and Platform-specific Plugin Development
-      o Support Multiple Languages
+- Internationalization (i18n) and Platform-specific Plugin Development o Support Multiple Languages
         ▪ Enable the app to be presented in different languages, allowing users to choose their preferred language.